Yoric/Numendo-2019/talk.md

 - Problem statement
 - The high cost of lexing
-- The high cost of analyzing
+- The true cost of analyzing
-- The high cost of parsing
+- The unnecessary cost of parsing
-- The high cost of fetching
+- The avoidable cost of fetching
 - Conclusions

 ---